chrisnguyenhi/NeverGiveUpGames/README.md

 - The seller says the cards are on the way but has NO PROOF OR TRACKING INFORMATION to confirm that the cards are enroute. <br>
 - The seller DODGES every request or opportunity to refund me when asked. <br>
 <br>
-UPDATE: On a seperate thread after my review, the seller also stated that it is TOO LATE to give me the refund because the refund period has expired. <br>
+UPDATE: On a seperate thread after my review, the seller also stated that it is TOO LATE to give me the refund because the refund period has expired.

+![](Seperatethread.png)

 If the seller knew that the delivery would be beyond the EDD (Estimated Delivery Date), why would the seller "supposedly" ship these cards in the first place?
-![](Seperatethread.png)

 Below is my full message history with the seller. <br>
 This should be read bottom-up as the latest messages are on top. <br>